trapexit/mergerfs/mkdocs/docs/config/functions_categories_policies.md

   [minfreespace](minfreespace.md).

-Policies may have their own additional filtering such as those that require existing paths to be present.
+Policies may have their own additional filtering such as those that require relative paths to be present.

 If all branches are filtered an error will be returned.
 Typically `EROFS` (read-only filesystem) or `ENOSPC` (no space left on